Pyrometer: Applications

 Pyrometers are suited especially to the measurement of moving objects or any surfaces that cannot be reached or cannot be touched.
 Contemporary multispectral pyrometers are suitable for measuring high temperatures inside combustion chambers of gas turbine engines with high accuracy.

 Temperature is a fundamental parameter in metallurgical furnace operations.
 Reliable and continuous measurement of the metal temperature is essential for effective control of the operation.
-Smelting rates can be maximized, slag can be produced at the optimum temperature, fuel consumption is minimized and refractory life may also be lengthened.
+Smelting rates can be maximized, slag can be produced at the optimal temperature, fuel consumption is minimized and refractory life may also be lengthened.
 Thermocouples were the traditional devices used for this purpose, but they are unsuitable for continuous measurement because they melt and degrade.

 Salt bath furnaces operate at temperatures up to 1300 °C and are used for heat treatment.
 At very high working temperatures with intense heat transfer between the molten salt and the steel being treated, precision is maintained by measuring the temperature of the molten salt.
-Most errors are caused by slag on the surface which is cooler than the salt bath.
+Most errors are caused by slag on the surface, which is cooler than the salt bath.

-The tuyère pyrometer is an optical instrument for temperature measurement through the tuyeres which are normally used for feeding air or reactants into the bath of the furnace.
+The tuyère pyrometer is an optical instrument for temperature measurement through the tuyeres, which are normally used for feeding air or reactants into the bath of the furnace.

 A steam boiler may be fitted with a pyrometer to measure the steam temperature in the superheater.

 A hot air balloon is equipped with a pyrometer for measuring the temperature at the top of the envelope in order to prevent overheating of the fabric.

 Pyrometers may be fitted to experimental gas turbine engines to measure the surface temperature of turbine blades.
 Such pyrometers can be paired with a tachometer to tie the pyrometer output with the position of an individual turbine blade.
 Timing combined with a radial position encoder allows engineers to determine the temperature at exact points on blades moving past the probe.